pullashradha/EpicodusProgress-Notes/CSharp.md

 ## Effort Applied
 *

-## Next Steps/Things I Would Like to Pursue
+## Next Steps/Things I Would Like to Pursue/Things to Improve On
 *